Public library: United Kingdom

 Although by the mid-19th century, England could claim 274 subscription libraries and Scotland, 266, the foundation of the modern public library system in Britain is the Public Libraries Act 1850.
-The Act first gave local boroughs the power to establish free public libraries and was the first legislative step toward the creation of an enduring national institution that provides universal free access to information and literature.
+The act first gave local boroughs the power to establish free public libraries and was the first legislative step toward the creation of an enduring national institution that provides universal free access to information and literature.
 In the 1830s, at the height of the Chartist movement, there was a general tendency towards reformism in the United Kingdom.
 The middle classes were concerned that the workers' free time was not being well-spent.
 This was prompted more by Victorian middle class paternalism than by demand from the lower social orders.
 Campaigners felt that encouraging the lower classes to spend their free time on morally uplifting activities, such as reading, would promote greater social good.
+Norwich lays claim to being the first municipality to adopt the Public Libraries Act 1850 (which allowed any municipal borough with a population of 100,000 or more to introduce a halfpenny rate to establish public libraries—although not to buy books); although it did not then establish a library until 1857.

-Salford Museum and Art Gallery first opened in November 1850 as "The Royal Museum & Public Library", as the first unconditionally free public library in England.
-The library in Campfield, Manchester was the first library to operate a "free" lending library without subscription in 1852.
-Norwich lays claim to being the first municipality to adopt the Public Libraries Act 1850 (which allowed any municipal borough with a population of 100,000 or more to introduce a halfpenny rate to establish public libraries—although not to buy books).
-Norwich was the eleventh library to open, in 1857, after Winchester, Manchester, Liverpool, Bolton, Kidderminster, Cambridge, Birkenhead and Sheffield.
+In 1848, Warrington opened a museum and library under the terms of the Museums Act 1845: it was the first rate-supported library in the UK.
+Salford Museum and Art Gallery first opened in November 1850 as "The Royal Museum & Public Library", the first unconditionally free public library in England.
+Early public libraries established under the 1850 Act were Winchester (1851), Manchester (1852), Bolton (1853) and Oxford (1854), followed by Liverpool, Kidderminster, Cambridge, Birkenhead and Sheffield.
+The library opened in Campfield, Manchester, in 1842 was the first library to operate a "free" lending library without subscription.
+Salford's library, which had opened two years earlier, began as a reference library, before it likewise began to offer a lending service in 1854.

-The 1850 Act was noteworthy because it established the principle of free public libraries.
-In 1866, an amending Act was passed which eliminated entirely the population limit for the establishment of a library and replaced the two-thirds majority previously required for adoption with a simple majority.
+The Public Libraries Act 1850 was noteworthy because it established the principle of free public libraries.
+In 1866, an amending act, the Public Libraries Amendment Act 1866 (29 & 30 Vict. c.
+114) was passed which eliminated the population limit for the establishment of a library and replaced the two-thirds majority previously required for adoption with a simple majority.
 It also allowed neighbouring parishes to combine with an existing or potential library authority.
 Despite the rise in the level of tax public libraries could levy, it was still very difficult for boroughs to raise enough capital to fund new libraries.
-The growth of the public library movement in the wake of the 1850 Act relied heavily on the donations of philanthropists.
+The growth of the public library movement in the wake of the 1850 act relied heavily on the donations of philanthropists.